 The state portion of the Missouri insurance exam is very detailed and presents its own challenges.
 The state topics tend to cover trivial details relating to complicated state regulations.
 None of this is easy, but that is why we work so hard to make the material both understandable and memorable.

 This is a challenging exam.
 Put yourself on a strict schedule as you do your exam prep work.
 Be focused and disciplined as you do your insurance test prep.

 Yes.
 We have never had students say that they ran out of time to complete the exam.
 Most students finish in about half of the allotted time (up to 3 hours).
 The only students who ever report that they ran out of time were those who were trying to memorize questions in the event they had to repeat the exam.

-No, this is a computerized exam.
-Virtually all of the students say the proctors were helpful, the room was quiet, and the computer worked well.
+No, this is a computerized exam with the option to take online via OnVUE or at a testing facility (mentioned above).
+Virtually all of the physical classroom students say the proctors were helpful, the room was quiet, and the computer worked well.
 The proctors will give you the opportunity to complete a practice exam to learn how to use the system.
 When you are done, you will NOT be given a copy of the exam, nor will you be given the opportunity to review particular questions and their answers.
 The exam will be scored immediately and you will know your results when you leave.

 There is no alternative to knowing the material.
 There are no shortcuts to learning but there are more effective and less frustrating ways to learn.
 We recommend that you follow a 4-step process: